oras-project/oras-dotnet/README.md

 # ORAS .NET library

-> **Warning** This project is currently under active development.
-The API may and will change incompatibly from one commit to another.
+> **Warning** This project is currently under initial development.
+APIs may and will be changed incompatibly from one commit to another.

 ![ORAS](https://github.com/oras-project/oras-www/raw/main/docs/assets/images/oras.png)